 There are a couple of areas of Willow Trees, close to the car park, which have over the years, hosted, a wide range of migrants/vagrants in the spring/summer (especially Yellow-browed Warblers).
 These are often the first cover birds find after arriving on the mainland.
 Nearby, as you walk towards Hartley and Seaton Sluice, there are some mounds of shrubs, which are also popular with rare visitors and migrants.

-Recent rarities have included a Bluethroat in 2013, a Red-backed Shrike in 2014 and a Pallas’s Warbler, Firecrest and a Barred Warbler in 2016.
+Recent rarities have included a Bluethroat in 2013, a Red-backed Shrike in 2014 and a Pallas’s Warbler.
+Firecrest and Barred Warblers have been found in recent years.

 A Lapland Bunting